2023-11-15 06:51:57

 It is therefore a question of rethinking the relationship of society and the medical profession to depression, still considered today as a “female” illness.
 For the authors, several levers must be raised:

-remove the stigma around the subject by reminding men that mental health affects everyone, and that everyone can go through a difficult time; changing men’s views about health services: asking for help, what Whatever the form, should not be seen as a prohibition.
+remove the stigma around the subject by reminding men that mental health affects everyone, and that everyone can go through a difficult time; changing men’s views regarding health services: asking for help, what Whatever the form, should not be seen as a prohibition.
 On the contrary, the approach must be valued as “a mark of strength, of taking control of their situation to restore order in their lives”;adapt care structures so that men feel more concerned – even if they deny being aimed primarily at women; prevent, in particular by combating loneliness among the elderly: retired men commit suicide seven times more than retired women!

 So many solutions to save lives, while thumbing their noses at sexist clichés with disastrous consequences for both men and women.